paulaonta/InfoExtractor/README.txt

 *append.py --> tries to get the diseases which are not in Wikidata (the diseases of ./compareDiseases/errors_link_wikipedia.csv" directory) simulating a search of the link in the Wikidata browser.

+*In the trash folder are files that have not been deleted just in case